 Required Norway spruce care is minimal.
 If you plant the tree with sufficient elbow room, you may not have to lift a finger other than providing an occasional drink during dry periods.

 Unlike many trees, the Norway spruce does not produce suckers.
-Because of this, the tree is not invasive.
+It is because of this, the tree is not invasive.
 Digging out suckers is not part of Norway spruce care.